pivot-access-ltd/bma-offline-docs/src/select-and-import-images.md

 <a href="#heading--using-a-local-image-mirror"><h3 id="heading--using-a-local-image-mirror">Using a local image mirror</h3></a>

-rad-end

-rad-begin /deb/2.9/cli
-Once the mirror is set up according to [Local image mirror](/t/local-image-mirror/2812) it is just a matter of specifying the mirror location (URL).
+Once the mirror is set up according to [Local image mirror](/t/local-image-mirror/nnnn) it is just a matter of specifying the mirror location (URL).
 Since the images come from the default source, you should use the default keyring.
-If you are following the above mirror document, the variable values should be: rad-end

-rad-begin /deb/3.0/cli
-Once the mirror is set up according to [Local image mirror](/t/local-image-mirror/3983) it is just a matter of specifying the mirror location (URL).
-Since the images come from the default source, you should use the default keyring.
-If you are following the above mirror document, the variable values should be: rad-end

-rad-begin /snap/2.9/cli
-Once the mirror is set up according to [Local image mirror](/t/local-image-mirror/2806) it is just a matter of specifying the mirror location (URL).
-Since the images come from the default source, you should use the default keyring.
-If you are following the above mirror document, the variable values should be: rad-end

-rad-begin /snap/3.0/cli
-Once the mirror is set up according to [Local image mirror](/t/local-image-mirror/3981) it is just a matter of specifying the mirror location (URL).
-Since the images come from the default source, you should use the default keyring.
-If you are following the above mirror document, the variable values should be: rad-end
+If you are following the above mirror document, the variable values should be:

-rad-begin   /snap/2.9/cli   /deb/2.9/cli /snap/3.0/cli /deb/3.0/cli

 1. URL=https://$MIRROR/maas/images/ephemeral-v3/stable/
 2. KEYRING_FILE=/usr/share/keyrings/ubuntu-cloudimage-keyring.gpg